Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Background

 \subsection{Mutation and completability}

 In this section we recall the definitions of mutation and the notion of mutation compatibility for semibrick pairs.
 We will use these definitions to determine when a semibrick pair is completable.

 First we recall the notion of a left-approximation, following \cite{Kleiner}.
 Let $\S$ be a subcategory of $\mods \Lambda$ that is closed under direct sums and extensions.
 Given a module $T\in \mods \Lambda$, a morphism $f:T\to S_T$ with $S_T\in \S$ is said to be a \emph{left $\S$-approximation} if for every morphism $j:T\to S$ with $S\in\S$ there exists $h:S_T\to S$ such that $j=hf$.
-We say that $f$ is a \emph{minimal left-approximation} if $f$ is a left minimal morphism.
+We say that $f$ is a \emph{minimal left-approximation} if $f$ is a left minimal morphism; i.e. if for every endomorphism $s: S_T \to S_T$ satisfying $sf= f$ is an isomorphism.
 The notion of a right $\S$-approximation is defined dually. \begin{rem} Suppose that $f:T\to S_T$ is a left $\S$-approximation and $S_T$ is a brick.
-Then every endomorphism $s:S_T\to S_T$ is an isomorphism.
+Then every nonzero endomorphism $s:S_T\to S_T$ is an isomorphism.
 Therefore, $f$ is minimal. \end{rem}